Land0fChocolate/NewEmeraldRomHack/README.md

 - Increase number of PC Pokemon storage boxes.
 - Add another star to the Trainer Card for completing the National Dex.
 Create a platinum colour scheme to go along with it.
 - Named NPCs like Gym Leaders, Elite 4, Steven, etc to be possible partners in Battle Tower Multi challenge.
+- A better way for Mirage Island to trigger?
 - Obligatory beach episode.

 # Credits